Personal statement

 Teaching

 I have experience of designing, delivering and managing programmes and modules concerned with the management of people and work at all levels.
-I am also the Editor of an Encyclopedia of Human Resource Management, which contains over 400 entries on core HR areas and key concepts, and is a popular companion to a standard HRM textbook.
+At Strathclyde I teach a range of undergraduate, postgraduate and MBA students.
+I am also the Editor of an Encyclopedia of Human Resource Management, which contains over 400 entries on core HR areas and key concepts.
+A popular and comprehensive resource for students, a fully revised 2nd edition was released in February 2023.

 My research activity has focused on: